University Authorized Driver Program

 Program Requirements Prior to Driving

 - Whether a paid employee, student employee, or unpaid volunteer, EVERYONE must be enrolled with Human Resources.
 If you are a current employee, skip this step.
-An unpaid volunteer is enrolled as a Person of Interest (POI).
+An unpaid volunteer must be enrolled as a Person of Interest (POI).

 - Complete University Authorized Driver Enrollment Form , enrollment triggers a drivers license pull.
 This is a process to ensure each person has a license in good standing prior to being approved to drive for the campus.

 - Complete Online Defensive Driver Training, provided through the Department of General Services.
-When completed forward the Certificate to your supervisor or their designee.
-Certificate must be completed by the supervisor and emailed by them to email@example.com .
+You will be required to create a Pathway Account.
+When completed forward the Certificate to your supervisor or their designee and to email@example.com .

 - If you will be using your personal vehicle on University Business.
 Complete Authorized for Private Use Form: STD 261 and ensure your host department has a completed, signed copy.
 Must have updated signature annually.